 Why buy flood insurance?

 - Federal disaster assistance is usually a loan that must be paid back with interest.
 For a $50,000 loan at 4% interest, your monthly payment would be around $240 a month ($2,880 a year) for 30 years.
-Compare that to the average flood insurance policy, which is about $650 per year, or about $54 per month.
+Compare that to the average flood insurance policy.
+As of March 2021, the average cost is about $754 per year, or about $63 per month.

 - In most cases, it takes 30 days after purchase for a policy to take effect, so it's important to buy insurance before the storm approaches and the floodwaters start to rise.